microsounds/atelier/readme.md

 In order to prevent Android from prematurely pruning `ssh-agent` while multitasking, it is called as the parent process for the current shell.

 Termux developers recommend their very own [termux-services](https://wiki.termux.com/wiki/Termux-services) for running common daemons.
-_Launch daemons in foreground mode in another terminal instance without forking and preferably with wakelock acquired from the notification bar if you wish to run a long-running task without being throttled by the operating system._
+_Launch daemons in foreground mode without forking and preferably with wakelock acquired from the `Notification Bar` or with `termux-wake-lock` if you wish to run a long-running task without being throttled by the operating system._

+If you don't mind the limitations of `Termux:Widget`, you can also run long-running scripts as a headless background tasks by putting it in `~/.shortcuts/tasks`.

 ## `cd`